colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 You added quite a few changes, let's test them out.

-Assuming your have a local http server running at the root of the project, navigate to the server's address in your web browser and open the browser console window again.
+Assuming your have a local HTTP server running at the root of the project, navigate to the server's address in your web browser and open the browser console window again.

-Now enter the following two lines in the browser console.
+First, enter the following line in your browser's console:

 ```js
 let game = window.fourInARowGame;